Speidel: History

 Friedrich Speidel founded the Speidel Company in 1867.
-With an initial investment equivalent to $10 USD, Speidel started making gold and silver chains with his wife, in the basement of his home in Pforzheim, Germany.
+With an initial investment equivalent to US$10, Speidel started making gold and silver chains with his wife, in the basement of his home in Pforzheim, Germany.
 He has been credited with developing the gold-over-metal method of manufacturing called "bi-metal" (also incorrectly known as gold "plating") which proved successful.
 In 1896 he built the company's first factory, installing state-of-the-art machines for the production of gold chain, previously manufactured entirely by hand.

 Friedrich Speidel sent his three sons, Albert, Edwin and Eugene to America to establish a branch of the family's jewelry chain manufacturing business.
 The Speidel Chain Company was officially founded in the United States in 1904.

 By 1912 the Speidel brothers hired the architectural firm Monks & Johnson to design the company's first headquarters.
 The five-story building, with its European-style front, was originally called the Doran-Speidel Building.

 In 1937, Albert Speidel died young from pneumonia.
 His brother Edwin, founder of the Automatic Chain Company, became president of Speidel Corporation.
 Paul Levinger was made vice-president.
 At that time, the majority control of the business was held by the German family.
 However, in 1939, all of the shares held by the German stockholders were purchased by Edwin Speidel and Paul Levinger.